NTablang/githubpractice-1/Stuff.md

 I ain't the sharpest tool in the shed
 She was looking kind of dumb with her finger and her thumb In the shape of an "L" on her forehead
+Well, the years start comin' and they don't stop comin'